Topper (dinghy): Class history and design

 At 11' the Topper is named for the ability to transport it on the roof of a car, and the mast splits into two sections, allowing the spars to be stored and transported.

 Despite the age of the design, the Topper Class remains one of the fastest growing classes in the UK, with a very active national association.
 The Topper class is a recognised World Sailing International Class since 2005.
-The GBR Nationals and the World Championships often have over 200 boats.
+The GBR Nationals and the World Championships often have over 200 boats in the 5.3 class and 70 in the 4.2.

-The largest fleet is in Great Britain where the class is part of the RYA "pathway" class program with turnouts at the RYA Zone Championships and the highest percentage of RYA Transitional Youth Squad members.
+The largest fleet is in Great Britain where the class is part of the RYA "pathway" class program with turnouts at the RYA regional Championships and the highest percentage of RYA Transitional Youth Squad members.
 Most 'GB Young Sailor of the Year' nominations in recent years have come from within the Topper Class.